bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 _string_

 Optional warehouse location.
-Some REST catalogs require this property for replying to configuration requests.
-If absent, Bufstream uses the URL of its configured storage location, e.g. "s3:///".
+Some REST catalogs require this property in the client's initial configuration requests.

 #### `tls`